Lucevar/npc-outfit-diversity/README.md

 - Minor dialogue tweaks.
 Added some ancestral mages to Ghostghate Temple.
 Tweaked some necromancer names.
 * [**Fine Clothiers of Tamriel**](http://download.fliggerty.com/download-55-751) by Westly
 - Note: Download link above is unreliable and may not be available; try again later and it might be back up.
+- Uses a subset of the clothes, retextures many, and renames/revalues many.
+For those I've changed, I've given them new IDs.
+- Removes the clothier in Suran, and a large number of the clothes.
+If you want the full experience, you should run the original alongside NOD.
-- Gives the Elsweyr robes to a number of Khajiit, and blacksmith shirts to various people (not just blacksmiths).
+- Gives the Elsweyr robes to a number of Khajiit, and shirts/tunics/robes to various people.
 * [**Dreamers Expansion**](https://www.nexusmods.com/morrowind/mods/42990) by Aoimhevelho
 - Uses only the clothes/objects, for better compatibility.
 Install the original and run it alongside NOD for the full experience.
 * [**Khajiit Outfit Diversity**](https://www.nexusmods.com/morrowind/mods/47224/) by Lucevar